- string

 Less Than or Equals (<=)

-operator filters keys whose value is less than or equal to the given literal.
+operator filters keys whose values are less than or equal to the given literal.

 It is applicable to number values.